r-moeritz/bt-semaphore/README.md

 # bt-semaphore

 A simple semaphore class for bordeaux-threads inspired by SBCL's semaphore.

+**Obsolete!** bordeaux-threads has its own built-in semaphores since version 0.8.6, so you should definitely use that instead of bt-semaphore.

 ## Installation

 `bt-semaphore` is available via [Quicklisp](http://www.quicklisp.org/beta/).
-You can also clone the Git repo if you prefer to use bleeding edge:
+You can also clone the Git repo if you're curious:

 ```
 cd ~/quicklisp/local-projects